GVB (Amsterdam): Former light rail route

 Until 3 March 2019, line 51 to Amstelveen was a metro service between Central Station and Station Zuid.
 At Station Zuid it switched from third rail to pantograph and catenary wires.
 From there to Amstelveen Centrum it shared its track with tram line 5.
-The light rail vehicles on this line are capable of using both 600V (overhead) and 750V DC (third rail) power supplies.
+The light rail vehicles on this line were capable of using both 600V (overhead) and 750V DC (third rail) power supplies.